Life With Father

 * * *

-During prohibition we see plenty of ads in the New Yorker for ginger ale and sparkling water, but this one for Pabst Blue Ribbon beer caught my eye.
-This is, of course, “near-beer,” with an alcohol content of 0.5%…
+During prohibition we see plenty of ads in The New Yorker for ginger ale and sparkling water, but this one for Pabst Blue Ribbon beer caught my eye.
+This was, of course, “near-beer,” with an alcohol content of 0.5%…

 According to Forbes magazine, the few breweries that managed to survive during Prohibition made everything from ceramics and ice cream to the barely alcoholic near beer.
 Pabst also turned to making cheese, which was aged in the brewery’s ice cellars.
 The brand, “Pabst-ett,” was sold to Kraft in 1933 at the end of Prohibition…